 We are the Scott Family.
 Two high school sweethearts raising our kids on a little piece of land back in the small town we grew up in.
-My husband JC and I were both born and raised in Central Florida.
-I’ve always joked that if you want to know where we’re from just grab a map and put your finger on the middle of Florida, we’re the spot surrounded by cow pastures and orange groves.
+My husband JC and I were both born and raised in Central Florida, surrounded by cow pastures and orange groves.

-We’re blessed to still have access to the old family property down the road where JC’s Great Grandfather settled down, back in the 1920’s.
-Some of the cuttings JC has used on our property came from fruit trees planted all those years ago and I love that we can carry on what his family started.
+Some of the cuttings JC has used on our property came from fruit trees planted on the old family property down the road where JC’s Great Grandfather settled down, back in the 1920’s.
+I love that we can carry on what his family started.

 We believe Farmers have a God given job to be stewards of the land and the animals we raise.
 We work hard to consciously cultivate the land, and to build a strong sustainable system that will encourage the healthiest life for our plants and animals, and eventually our customers.
 We believe that knowledge should be shared and we strive to educate our community on the benefits of this type of sustainable farming whether its in your backyard or on acres of land.
 A fourth generation Florida Cracker, JC has seen that the old stories and skills that used to get passed down generation to generation in every family have become a thing of the past and its our hope that The Faithful Farmstead can be a source of knowledge for the whole community.
 We believe that whether its a sunrise, a new baby animal being born on the farm, or a fresh piece of fruit from our grove that you can see God’s handiwork all around, and we hope that as you follow along you see that as well.